UK Small Business Closure Report 2017

 - 370,000 jobs could be lost in the next 12 months

-- Small business owners in London most likely to be thinking about exiting business
+- Small businesses in North East most likely to be considering an exit

-- Small business owners in East of England least likely to be thinking about exiting
+- Small businesses in West Midlands least likely to be considering exit

-- Small businesses in East of England had lowest average turnover
+- Small businesses in Yorkshire and Humberside had lowest average turnover

-- Small businesses in East Midlands had highest average turnover
+- Small businesses in London had the highest average turnover

 The average UK business